In this article:

 These amounts are in the thousands, not the hundreds, because personal loans are often used for large, one-time purchases and repaid in fixed installments over the course of several years.
 Common uses for personal loans include debt consolidation, medical expenses, home renovation, child adoption or a wedding.

-Again, these ranges indicate how rare it is to find unsecured personal loans for less than $1,000.
+Finding unsecured personal loans for less than $1,000 from popular lenders may be difficult.
 You may be able to find personal loans for a few hundred dollars at credit unions or community banks, or with secured personal loans, but these options are less common.
 Most personal loans are unsecured, meaning no collateral is required; the application is assessed on the applicant's creditworthiness and financial health.

 Some alternative lenders, particularly payday lenders, do offer very small loans of under $1,000, but these are not considered typical personal loans.
 Instead, they are very short-term loans with high fees.
 Because payday loans often result in a cycle of debt, it's usually best to consider other options.